katiejonesyo/katiejonesyo/README.md

 ![merp 2](https://user-images.githubusercontent.com/70240110/106085609-6264b600-60d5-11eb-99d3-1efc200081b6.png)

 ✨ Collaborative problem-solver transitioning to software development and web design with a background of customer service management.
-Also dabbling with photography, film, video production, and graphic design.
+Also dabbling with photography, film, and video production.

 ⚡ Pronouns: she/her